 Key Concept: It’s very important to understand that you finance EVERYTHING you buy – because you either PAY interest to finance or lease things… or you LOSE the interest and investment income could have earned if you’d keep your money invested instead.

 But when you run the purchase through a “non-direct recognition” Bank On Yourself-type policy, you continue to earn the exact same annual guaranteed cash value increase, and the same exact dividend, as though you never touched a penny of it.

 The average family could increase their lifetime wealth by hundreds of thousands of dollars – just by financing their cars and vacations through a Bank on Yourself policy – without taking on the risk of stocks, real estate and other volatile investments.
 To find out how much bigger your nest-egg could grow if you added Bank On Yourself to your financial plan, request your FREE Analysis today.
-You’ll also get a referral to one of the 200 advisors in the country who have met the rigorous requirements to be a Bank On Yourself Authorized Advisor.
+You’ll also get a referral to one of the 200 financial representatives in the country who have met the rigorous requirements to be a Bank On Yourself Professional.